onniro/2PACMPEG/README.md

 # 1. installation
 ## 1.1.
 Windows
-### 1.1.1.
-WITH\_FFMPEG
+- step 1: obtain copies of ffmpeg.exe and ffprobe.exe (<https://www.ffmpeg.org/download.html>)
-- step 1: download the archive where it says "2PACMPEG\_WINDOWS\_x64\_WITH\_FFMPEG" from  <https://github.com/onniro/2PACMPEG/releases>
+- step 2: download the archive where it says something like 2PACMPEG_WINDOWS_x64 from <https://github.com/onniro/2PACMPEG/releases>
-- step 2: extract the archive wherever you want
+- step 3: unpack the archive somewhere

-### 1.1.2 NO\_FFMPEG
-- step 1: obtain copies of the FFmpeg executables (mainly ffmpeg.exe and ffprobe.exe)
-- step 2: follow the instructions in section 1.1.1, but instead of downloading 2PACMPEG\_WINDOWS\_x64\_WITH\_FFMPEG, download 2PACMPEG\_WINDOWS\_x64\_NO\_FFMPEG instead
-- step 3: go to the containing folder of the 2PACMPEG executable
+- step 4: go to the containing folder of 2PACMPEG.EXE
-- step 4: make a folder there with the name ffmpeg
+- step 5: make a folder there with the name ffmpeg
-- step 5: copy (or move) the ffmpeg and ffprobe executables into that folder
+- step 6: put ffmpeg.exe and ffprobe.exe into the aforementioned folder

 ## 1.2.
-Linux
+Linux (GNU libc & X11)
-- step 1: download respective archive for linux from link in section 1.1.1
-- step 2: extract it
-- step 3: get ffmpeg and ffprobe from your package manager
+- step 1: get ffmpeg and ffprobe from your package manager
+- step 2: download the archive where it says something like 2PACMPEG_LINUX_X11_x64 from link in section 1.1.
-- step 4: pray that it works
+- step 3: unpack and see if it works
+- (see section 3 if it doesn't lol)

 ## 2. usage:
 - go to the folder where you unpacked the archive and click on the thing where it says 2PACMPEG